By R.Davies, PhD・Nutrition

 Make a simple vinaigrette by mixing three parts olive oil with one part vinegar (balsamic, red wine, or apple cider) with a touch of mustard and seasoning of your choice.
 This becomes your default salad dressing and can be stored in a jar for weeks.

 For maximum health benefits, choose EVOO.
-Sure, it will cost more than refined olive oils, but the polyphenol content justifies the price.
-Have a look at how much some antioxidant supplements are sold for!
+Sure, it will cost more than the refined olive oils, but the polyphenol content justifies the price.
+Have a look at how much some of those antioxidant supplements are sold for!

 Use it to sauté garlic and onions at the start of almost any savoury dish.
 Keep a small bottle on the table for drizzling over finished meals.
 The Mediterranean approach treats olive oil as a condiment as much as a cooking fat — use it generously and visibly.